See an amazing natural phenomenon happening in Portland during Swift Watch in September.

-Every night, Vaux’s Swifts will arrive at the elementary school in a miraculous mirage as they prepare to roost in the chimney for the night.
+Every night in September, Vaux’s Swifts will arrive at the elementary school in a miraculous mirage as they prepare to roost in the chimney for the night.
 The birds make a pit stop here during their migration South.
 One population has been returning to Chapman since the 1980s.

 This is one of the largest known roosting sites of migrating Vaux’s Swifts and it is right here in our city.
-As many as 12,000 birds have been counted by Portland Audobon entering the chimney.
+As many as 12,000 birds have been counted by Portland Audubon entering the chimney at Chapman Elementary School.

-Swift Watch at Chapman Elementary School is completely free to watch.
+Swift Watch at Chapman Elementary School is completely free to attend.
 Bring a lawn chair, blanket and take in this nature sighting.

 You may also like: